 Now a mother of three and living in Darien, CT, Jessica has returned to photography with a desire to capture intimate moments between parents and their children.

 Going on the premise that art is visual communication, Jessica strives to create images that convey the authentic emotions felt between her subjects.
-Working often with toddlers, she takes a relaxed approach to posing and lets them be the directors they so want to be, resulting in honest portrayals in an artistic fashion.
+Working often with kids, she takes a relaxed approach to posing and lets them be the directors they so want to be, resulting in honest portrayals in an artistic fashion.